Things to do this week in South Mississippi

 Swing Ballroom Dance lessons

-Pascagoula Public Library, 3214 Pascagoula St. No charge for beginners.
-Adults may attend and learn basic dance moves.
+Pascagoula Public Library, 3214 Pascagoula St., Pascagoula.
+No charge for beginners.
+Adults interested in beginning ballroom dance may attend and learn basic dance moves to the melodies of jazz, R&B and upbeat classical music.
 Instructor Montrelle Ramey teaches at the Pascagoula Recreational Center.
 Sign up today at the front desk or call 769-3060.

 5:30 p.m.-7 p.m.